Gastric Problems: Causes, Symptoms, Prevention, and Natural Ways to Support Digestive Health

 Papaya

-Papaya contains digestive enzymes that aid food breakdown.
+Papaya contains natural enzymes involved in food digestion.

 Rice

-Plain rice is easy to digest and often recommended during digestive discomfort.
+Plain rice is often considered easy to digest and may be included during periods of digestive discomfort.

 Ginger Tea